Multi-Cloud Strategy for the Federal Administration: Architecture, Procurement and Compliance

 Step 3: Refine the Migration Plan with the 5Rs

 Rehost (Lift and Shift): Move the application as-is to an Infrastructure-as-a-Service (IaaS) platform.
-Fastest, but least optimized.
+Fastest, but least optimised.

 Revise (Re-platform): Make minor modifications to take advantage of cloud services, like moving from a self-managed database to a managed database service (PaaS).